SticsRPacks/CroPlotR/README.md

 ## 5. Citation

 If you have used this package for a study that led to a publication or report, please cite us.
-To get the suggested citation, run `citation("CroPlotR")`.
+You can either use the citation tool from Github if you used the last version, or use `citation("CroPlotR")` from R otherwise.